peterstansfeld/palavo/README.md

 This should generate, amongst other files, a `palavo.uf2` file and a `palavo.elf` file.

 To program the RP2350 using the `palavo.uf2` file, put the Pico into boot mode and copy the file onto the drive that appears on your PC.
+Alternatively, put the Pico into boot mode and use the `picotool` utility:

+`$ picotool load palavo.uf2 -x` --ser 1889E3547E130184

 To program the RP2350 using the `palavo.elf` file, use Openocd and a Raspberry Pi Debug Probe:

 `$ openocd -f interface/cmsis-dap.cfg -f target/rp2350.cfg -c "adapter speed 5000" -c "init; reset; program palavo.elf verify reset exit"`

-Instead of remembering the above command line each time you can copy the script file `make-and-flash.sh` from the palavo directory:
+Instead of remembering the above command each time, you can copy the script file `make-and-flash.sh` from the palavo directory:

 `$ cp ../../../make-and-flash.sh .`